malebuffy/XtreamPlayer/README.md

 # XtreamPlayer
-AA Media Platform written from the ground up
+An Android Auto Media Platform written from the ground up